10 Amazing Midwest Road Trips [2025]

 Best for: Adventure

-Route: Begin your adventure by driving the Badlands Loop Road (Highway 240), which offers stunning views and numerous overlooks to capture the unique topography.
+Route: Begin your adventure by driving the Badlands Loop Road (Highway 240).

 Miles: 31